k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md

 #### Rule-based Generation

 The LUI format of each generated entity is identical to the default format.
-The concatenated source environment is the dummy environment named Synthetic (the name is set in the SYNTHETIC_ENVIRONMENT Global) that is used to identify rule-based generated entities.
+The concatenated source environment is the dummy environment named Synthetic (the name is set in the SYNTHETIC_ENVIRONMENT Global), which is used for identifying rule-based generated entities.

 **Example:**